planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 -   **Antibiotics:** negates upcoming Affliction damage from bacterial diseases.
 Resources 2.
 -   **Painkillers, over the counter:** ignore one die of penalty from negative Mettle.
 Resources 1.
 -   **Painkillers, prescription:** ignore two dice of penalty from negative Mettle.
 Resources 2.
--   **Stimulant, over the counter:** ignore a die of Fatigue drain from Concept.
+-   **Stimulant, over the counter:** lower any Fatigue Difficulty plus by one for the day.
 Includes coffee.
 Resources 1.
--   **Stimulant, prescription:** ignore two dice of Fatigue drain from Concept, and one die of penalty from negative Mettle.
+-   **Stimulant, prescription:** lower any Fatigue Difficulty plus by two and ignore one die of penalty from negative Mettle for the day.
 Resources 2.

 ### Standard Kits